Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

     props.handleTimerUpdate();
   }

+  /*
-  // we need to add an explicit return statement now return (
+    we need to an explicit return statement to allow for addition logic in the function body */

+  return (
     <div className={styles.GameTimer}>
       {formatTime(props.elapsedTime)}